Whatsapp Icon

 Collaboration among healthcare professionals is key.
 This team usually comprises:

-• Dental Specialists: Who assess and manage oral health, initiating treatments to prevent or mitigate ONJ.
+• Dental Specialists: Assess and manage oral health, initiating treatments to prevent or mitigate ONJ.

 • Oncologists: Who oversee the overall cancer treatment plan, ensuring therapies do not exacerbate ONJ.